Our Commitment to Our Patients

 - After assessment, if you have symptoms that point to COVID-19, you will be instructed on next steps, up to, and including, quarantine measures based on current CDC recommendations.

 - To promote social distancing, no one other than patients will be allowed in the facility (special exceptions may be granted on a case by case basis).
-As Colorado continues to open up slowly, some people have started to feel relaxed, but the virus is still here, which is why we are continuing to follow CDC guidelines.
+As Colorado continues to see a huge surge in cases, we are continuing to follow CDC guidelines strictly.
 Even if you’ve recently brought someone with you to your appointments, you will most likely not be allowed to do so for the foreseeable future.

 Steps we are taking to safeguard everyone (patients and staff alike) from exposure include, but are not limited to: